Faunesse History, Family Crest & Coats of Arms

 Early Origins of the Faunesse family

-Berwickshire on the eastern part of English/Scottish Border.
+The surname Faunesse was first found in Berwickshire on the eastern part of English/Scottish Border.
 However, some of the family were found at Alderwasley in Derbyshire in ancient times.
 "The Le Foune or Fawne family held lands here in the reign of Henry III., and their heiress intermarried with the Lowes, who obtained a grant of the manor from Henry VIII."
-CITATION[CLOSE]

 Early History of the Faunesse family

-Another 225 words (16 lines of text) covering the years 1150, 1200, 1691 and 1150 are included under the topic Early Faunesse History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Faunesse research.
+Another 113 words (8 lines of text) covering the years 1150, 1200, 1691 and 1150 are included under the topic Early Faunesse History in all our PDF Extended History products and printed products wherever possible.

 Faunesse Spelling Variations